Santa brings you Autopilot (and more)

 Create your own deployment

-If you have your own apps and configurations together, you have everything you need to write your own deployment script.
+Once you have your own apps and configurations together, you have all the prerequisites to write yourself an own deployment script as well.

-Here are two examples of what this could look like:
+Here two examples of how this could look:

 # Option 1: Custom Language, Apps, Config and Group names